Warning: Pre-Alpha

 In practice, this means providing a fully integrated web app, which guides the players and the Plot Twister through the experience of playing and running this game.

-In order to produce this experience, this game has three main interwoven systems:
+In order to produce this experience, this game has two modes of play:

-• Combat: played in a structured, turn-based manner, to create a satisfying level of tactics.
+• Combat: played in a structured, turn-based manner, to ensure fair arbitration when the stakes are at their highest.

-• Problem-solving: played in a loose, freeform manner, to make space for the creativity of both the players and their Plot Twister.
+• Free-form: played in a loose, improvisational manner, to leave space for the creativity of both the players, and the Plot Twister.